 Technical barriers to enter the European outbound tourism market are virtually non-existent.
-European legal requirements do not apply to you as a non-European supplier.
-However, European tour operators usually impose demands from the Package Travel Directive on you.
+However, although the Package Travel Directive doesn’t directly apply to non-European suppliers, European tour operators usually will impose its demands on you.
 This European directive protects travellers’ rights when booking package holidays.
-Its demands are set to become stricter by 2018, as an update of the directive comes into effect.
+Its rules have become stricter in 2018, as an update of the directive came into effect.

 Together, these requirements make the barriers to market entry quite high.
-The demand for liability insurance can raise the barriers even further.
 Focusing on standards, certification and liability arrangements can give you a competitive advantage.

-- For more information and tips, see our study of What requirements you must comply with to attract European tour operators and ITC’s Standards Map.
+- For more information and tips, see our study about what requirements you must comply with to attract European tour operators and the ITC Standards Map.

 Professionalism and reliability are key

-European tour operators are used to high-quality products, clear communication and compliance.
+European tour operators are used to high quality products, clear communication and compliance.
 They look for professional, reliable partners.
-The main barrier for new entrants is becoming acquainted with these operators and gaining their trust.
+The main barrier for new entrants is becoming acquainted with them and gaining their trust.
 Doing business in the long-haul tourism market is all about building a relationship, which takes time.

 You need to be willing to invest in long-term relationships for the best chance of success.
-Tourism companies in “new” destinations generally find it easier to enter the market, as many buyers do not have local partners there yet.
+Tourism companies in ‘new’ destinations generally find it easier to enter the market, as many buyers don’t have local partners there yet.

 - Invest in continuous promotion.
-For example, repeatedly attend relevant tourism trade fairs in your European target market(s), preferably with the same staff.
+For example, repeatedly attend relevant tourism trade events in your European target market(s).
+Preferably with the same staff.
 This shows that you are a professional and reliable partner.

 - Win European tour operators’ trust with good references to prove your competence.
-Also join national and international sector associations and networks.
+Also join (inter)national sector associations and networks.

 - Keep your promises and quickly follow up on requests from European tour operators.
-They consider a slow or insufficient follow-up unprofessional, making it hard for them to trust you.
+They consider slow or lacking follow-up unprofessional, making it hard for them to trust you.

 International substitutes are difficult to tackle

 On an international level, entire destinations compete heavily with each other to attract tourists.
-Tourists choose a destination based on a mix of many factors; for example, climate, safety, reputation, accessibility, price, value for money, and the available attractions and activities.
-Influencing this is generally beyond the reach of local tourism companies such as you.
+Tourists choose a destination based on a mix of many factors.
+For example climate, safety, reputation, accessibility, price, value for money and the available attractions and activities.
+Influencing this is generally beyond the reach of local tourism companies like you.

 The Travel & Tourism Competitiveness Index (TTCI) gives you insight into the competitiveness of your country as a tourism market.
 It is based on Enabling Environment, Travel & Tourism Policy and Enabling Conditions, Infrastructure and Natural & Cultural Resources.
-The report shows you in what areas your country or region needs to improve.
+The higher the score, the more competitive a country is.
+The report is released every two years and shows you in what areas your country or region needs to improve.

 For example, Latin America should keep improving security, create a more enabling environment and develop infrastructure.
-In south and south-east Asia, destinations should work on infrastructure, ICT readiness and visa policies.
-The main challenges for the Middle East and north Africa are exploiting natural and cultural resources, limited international openness and security perceptions.
+In South (East) Asia destinations should work on infrastructure, ICT readiness and visa policies.
+The main challenges for the Middle East and North Africa are exploiting natural and cultural resources, limited international openness and security perceptions.
 Sub-Saharan Africa should improve air connectivity, travel costs, visa policies and infrastructure.

 Currently, the highest-ranking developing countries are China (4.72), Mexico (4.54), Malaysia (4.50) and Brazil (4.49).
-These top 30-ranked countries have strongly increased their scores since 2015, especially China and Mexico.
-Several other destinations in developing countries have also considerably improved their performance and are rapidly climbing the ranks.
+These top 30 ranked countries have strongly increased their scores since 2015, especially China and Mexico.
+Several other developing country destinations have also considerably improved their performance and are rapidly climbing the ranks.

 - Identify and focus on your country’s key competitive advantages over other countries.
 Define travellers’ unique experience in your country.